 KNOWLEDGE, SKILLS, AND ABILITIES

-- Familiarity with Oregon Administrative Rules that apply to EMS Certification and Training, EMT scope of practice, and statutory personal responsibilities
+- Knowledge of Oregon Administrative Rules that apply to EMS Certification and Training, EMT scope of practice, and statutory personal responsibilities;

-- Familiarity with Department of Transportation/National Highway Traffic Safety Administration National Standard Curricula for EMT-Basic, EMT-Intermediate, and EMT-Paramedic
+- Knowledge of Department of Transportation/National Highway Traffic Safety Administration National Standard Curricula for EMT-Basic, EMT-Intermediate, and EMT-Paramedic;